 THE RIGHT TO REMAIN SILENT

-You need to know and understand your rights when interacting with the police.
+You need to know your rights when interacting with the police.
 So, let’s look closer at the right to remain silent.

 You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.
 Do you understand the rights I have just read to you?

-When you are not being detained or arrested, you have no duty to answer any police questions at all.
-If you are unsure if you have been arrested or detained, you can politely ask the police if you are free to leave.
+If you are not being detained or arrested, you generally have no duty to answer any questions at all.
+If you are unsure if you have been arrested or detained, politely ask the police if you are free to leave.

-Finally, if you do say anything to the police, it is critical that whatever you say is true.
-You should not lie.
+Finally, if you say anything to the police, it is critical that whatever you say is true.
 You should not present false documents such as a fake driver’s license.
-Any lie you tell or fraud you attempt to perpetrate on the police will only make your situation worse, and could lead to additional criminal charges.
+Any lie you tell may make your situation worse and lead to additional criminal charges.